nrmkirkwood/nrmkirkwood.github.io/_projects/czts.md

 The eco-credentials of silicon solar panels are well-established.
 They typically repay their embedded carbon (the total carbon footprint from extraction to disposal) within 2-3 years, meaning that for most of their 25+ year lifespan, they are producing truly clean energy.
 Indeed silicon as a solar panel material has gained immense traction over the past two decades and now dominates the solar energy landscape.

 ### ...but we still need renewables innovation
 Despite the incredible rise and success of silicon solar panels, new innovations will still be critial to reduce the impact of climate change.
 The [IEA Net Zero by 2050 report](https://www.iea.org/reports/net-zero-by-2050) anticipates that over 45% of the annual CO2 emissions savings by 2050 will need to be delivered by technologies still in development.
-There are also
+There are also [large sums of money](https://breakthroughvictoria.com/breakthrough-victoria-challenge/) being offered by governments to anyone who can help solve end-of-life problems for the ever-increasing volume of solar panel waste.

 These challenges underscore the pressing need for revolutionary solar technologies that are not only more efficent, affordable and simpler to manufacture but also easier to recycle compared to the current silicon solar panels.